jvalenzano/GenerativeAi/README.md

 + For public facing repositories it presents a clean and consistent public face for our codebase, showing us in the best possible light.
 + Each developer can use their own fork to do whatever work they need to, and the onus is on them to keep their own repositories tidy.

-+ ***The Upstream Repository will only have two branches, develop, containing the latest working code, and main containing the current release.***

-***The default branch will be develop***

-***The develop and master branches are locked down such that the only way code can be contributed to them is via a peer-reviewed pull-request.***

 Over and above the default labels provided by GitHub add documentation and feature labels.

 Assign teams admins with admin rights, and developers with write access to the repo.